sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - console.table() - (Firefox, Chrome Only) Is used to output tabular data to the console window e.g JSON & Array Objects, to display only certain fields you can use "console.table(languages, ["name", "paradigm"]);"

 <h3>Module Pattern</h3>
+- The module pattern is a way of organizing and encapsulating code via a closure.
+It allows you to create public/private functions and vars inside an object (the module).
+It lessens the likelihood of naming conflicts and unintended interactions with other functions/vars on the page.
+Modules should work independently and be easily extensible.
+Using modules enables to write widgets and plugins that interact with each other.

 <h3>Other JavaScript Methods/Frameworks</h3>